 When your business reaches rapid growth, you will change a lot both personally and professionally.
 Regardless of how well you plan your strategy, there will always be the need for agility and on-the-fly thinking.
 Remember, this period of time is just as risky as it is exciting.
 Succeeding to the promise land involves the right plan, resources, and mindset.

-Pratik Dholakiya is the co-founder of E2M, a full-service digital marketing agency, and PRmention, a digital PR agency.
-He regularly speaks at various conferences about SEO, Content Marketing, Growth Hacking, Entrepreneurship and Digital PR.
-Pratik has spoken at NextBigWhat's UnPluggd, IIT-Bombay, SMX Israel, and other major events across Asia.
-As a passionate marketer, he shares his thoughts and knowledge on publications like Search Engine Land, Entrepreneur Magazine, Fast Company, The Next Web and the Huffington Post to name a few.
-He has been named one of the top content marketing influencers by Onalytica three years in a row.
+Pratik Dholakiya is the founder of The 20 Media, a content marketing agency specializing in content & data-driven SEO and PRmention, a digital PR agency.
+He regularly speaks at various conferences about SEO, Content Marketing, Entrepreneurship, and Digital PR.
+Pratik has spoken at 80th Annual Conference of Florida Public Relations Association, Accounting & Finance Show, Singapore, NextBigWhat’s UnPluggd, IIT-Bombay, SMX Israel, SEMrush Meetup, MICA, IIT-Roorkee and other major events.
+As a passionate SEO & content marketer, he shares his thoughts and knowledge in publications like Search Engine Land, Search Engine Journal, Entrepreneur Magazine, Fast Company, The Next Web, YourStory and Inc42 to name a few.